riccardobl/jme3-bullet-vhacd/README.md

 # JME3 V-HACD Collision Shape Factory

-This is a facility that uses [java bindings](https://github.com/riccardobl/v-hacd-java-bindings) for [Khaled Mamou's V-HACD](https://github.com/kmammou/v-hacd) to decompose concave meshes into hull-shapes in jmonkey engine.
+This is a library that uses [java bindings](https://github.com/riccardobl/v-hacd-java-bindings) for [Khaled Mamou's V-HACD](https://github.com/kmammou/v-hacd) to decompose concave meshes into hull-shapes in jmonkey engine.

 # Requirements
 java 1.7+